About Us

 The Citrine Circle was born out of a lifelong passion for crystals and minerals by husband and wife team Emma and Stu.
-We know that not everyone is lucky enough to have a local crystal and rock shop (certainly not in the UK!), so we opened an Etsy Shop at the start of 2018, with a focus on customer service, and honest and accurate selling so you know that what you see is exactly what you will receive.
-We wanted to have a shop that sells beautiful crystals that we would want to have in our own collection, whilst helping our customers to learn more about the history of these beautiful stones.
+We know that not everyone is lucky enough to have a local crystal and rock shop, so we opened an Etsy Shop at the start of 2018, with a focus on customer service, and honest and accurate selling so you know that what you see is exactly what you will receive.

 A little bit about how and why we do things - from Emma